-All projects that incur costs to the Auckland DHB must have a completed budget detailing all of the costs associated with the research and the revenue being received.
-It is acknowledged that for most research the costs outlined will be an estimate – more specific, accurate information can be provided at a later date.
+All projects that incur costs to the Auckland DHB must have a completed budget detailing all of the costs associated with the research and the expected revenue.

-When completing a budget, you must use the Research Office budget template [XLS, 148 KB] – budgets completed on any other template will not be accepted.
-The budgets must be presented as GST exclusive and MUST be approved by your service accountant before submission.
+An authorised Auckland DHB research accountant must approve your budget.
+Contact them to develop the budget.
+Your research accountant will use the Research Office budget template – budgets completed on any other template will not be accepted.
+The budgets must be presented as GST exclusive and MUST be approved by your research accountant before submission.

 When completing the budget, you should include the following information:

 Working expenses – costs incurred directly as a result of the research activity and are over and above the costs which are standard treatment.
 These costs include, eg, materials, consumables, laboratory, pharmacy radiology costs, any new equipment and advertising costs.

 Staff costs – all costs related to staff employed for the purposes of the research.
 This includes research-only staff and clinical staff with ring-fenced research time.
 The costs should include ACC, holiday, superannuation and CME (where applicable).